iot-defcon/tap-printful/README.md

 ### Testing with [Meltano](https://www.meltano.com)

-_**Note:** This tap will work in any Singer environment and does not require Meltano.
-Examples here are for convenience and to streamline end-to-end orchestration scenarios._

-Your project comes with a custom `meltano.yml` project file already created.

-Next, install Meltano (if you haven't already) and any needed plugins:
+Install Meltano (if you haven't already) and any needed plugins:

 ```bash
 # Install meltano